-In Wisconsin, however, the basic promise and protections of IDEA for students with disabilities are facing a serious threat from the special needs vouchers in Governor Walker’s budget proposal.
-The special needs voucher proposal offers risk to the students who would use the vouchers to attend private schools, and harm to the students who remain in public schools.
+In Wisconsin, however, the promise and protections of IDEA for students with disabilities continue to face a serious threat from a proposed statewide special needs voucher program, which was removed from the state budget but will return as separate legislation in 2013/2014.
+Special needs vouchers offer risk to the students who would use the vouchers to attend private schools, and harm to the students who remain in public schools.

 - Families who use the special needs vouchers would give up their child’s rights and protections guaranteed by the Individuals with Disabilities Education Act, including the right to a legally-enforceable Individualized Education Program (IEP).